mark99i/vesc-display-install/README.md

 If you use an unsupported VESC FW, the `get configuration from vesc` option will not work, the parameters will need to be set manually.

-## Running in test mode via TCP
+## Run in test mode, using TCP
 If your ESC has a Bluetooth module, thanks to the support of the `vesc-uart` tcp transport, you can test the functionality without connecting to the ESC serial port.

 To do this, start the TCP Server in the VescTool connected to the ESC.

-Edit the `vesc-display/configs/config.json` file (will appear after the first launch) and change the `serial_port` option to `IP:PORT` in the format `iii.iii.iii.iii:pppppp`, where i is part of the tcp ip address of the VescTool server, and p is the port.
+Edit the `vesc-display/configs/config.json` file (it will appear after the first launch) and change the `serial_vesc_path` option to `tcp://{ip}:{port}`
-For example: `192.168.001.020:65102`.
-The `serial_speed` does not matter in this mode.
+Example: `tcp://192.168.1.20:65102`.

 If you did everything correctly, the information from the ESC will start updating (a little slower than when connecting the UART).

 ## Configuration description
 The entire configuration is stored in the `vesc-display/configs/config.json` file that appears after the first launch of `vesc-display`.
-All options, except for text `serial_vesc_api` and `serial_port`, can be changed using the built-in GUI editor.
+All options, except for text `serial_vesc_api` and `serial_vesc_path`, can be changed using the built-in GUI editor.
 Config also contain other service options, changing which is not recommended without studying the source code

 Options and their descriptions: